As Memorial Day tempts people outdoors, virus rebound feared

 Some locals plan to sit this summer out, fearful that visitors from harder-hit areas such as New York City might bring the virus with them.

-“The unfortunate thing is that all the out-of-town people have been cooped up the same amount of time that the locals have been here,” said Christine Barthelme of Point Pleasant, New Jersey.
+“The unfortunate thing is that all the out-of-town people have been cooped up the same amount of time that the locals have been here,” Christine Barthelme of Point Pleasant, New Jersey, said.
 “My family will do mostly what we do on every holiday weekend here: relax in our backyard, have a barbecue and light the fire pit.”

 “We saw what happened in early March with spring break crowds,” Miami Beach Mayor Dan Gelber said, recalling the raucous scenes of young people partying in close quarters despite the burgeoning pandemic.
 “We will do what we need to if there’s crowds.
 It’s not a good thing to have in a pandemic.”